GoogleCloudPlatform/cloudsql-upgrade/mysql/Cloud_SQL_Upgrade_User_Guide.md

 Note: Some of parameter definition are as follows:
 projectId: Project ID where Cloud SQL instance is hosted.
 instanceId: Instance ID of Cloud SQL instance.
-user: database user with required permissions
+user: database user with required permissions.
 secretId: ID of file in Secret Manager where database user password is stored.
 Either provide the user password in secret manager(enter the secretID) or as a plain text in Password variable.
 Tool will pick either of these.
 password: database user password(in plain text).
 If you have provided secretId above then leave this blank.